The Queen Is Dead: Release

 "The Queen Is Dead" was accompanied by an expressionistic music video directed by Derek Jarman, starts with a sampled excerpt from Bryan Forbes' 1962 British film The L-Shaped Room.
 Mayo Thompson from the band Red Krayola was an associate producer for the film and through working for Rough Trade persuaded Jarman to direct a promotional video for the Smiths.
 The album became a commercial success upon release, spending 22 weeks on the UK Albums Chart, peaking at number two.
 It spent 21 weeks on the European Albums Chart, peaking at number 19 based on the sales from 18 major European countries.
 It also reached number 70 on the US Billboard 200 chart, and was certified Gold by the RIAA in late 1990.

-In June 2017, one year after the album's 30th anniversary, the Smiths released the full version of "The Queen Is Dead" on vinyl with other Smiths songs: "Oscillate Wildly", "Money Changes Everything", and "The Draize Train" served as B-sides.
+In June 2017, one year after the album's 30th anniversary, the Smiths issued a single of "The Queen Is Dead" with "Oscillate Wildly", "Money Changes Everything", and "The Draize Train" as B-sides on 12" vinyl.
 The band also released a 7" single containing "The Queen is Dead" and "I Keep Mine Hidden".
 Later that month, Morrissey accused HMV of trying to "freeze sales" on the new re-issues after the store limited the number of records sold to one per person.
 Later in 2017, the album was re-released as a deluxe reissue on Warner Bros.
 Records including new studio takes of "There's a Light That Never Goes Out" and "Rubber Ring" as well as a previously unheard live album recorded in 1986.
 In a press release for the re-issue Morrissey said of the album: "You progress only when you wonder if an abnormally scientific genius would approve – and this is the leap The Smiths took with The Queen Is Dead".